National disaster recovery framework

 The National Disaster Recovery Framework (NDRF) is a guide published by the US Government to promote effective disaster recovery in the United States, particularly for those incidents that are large-scale or catastrophic.
 The NDRF was released in September 2011 by the Federal Emergency Management Agency (FEMA).

 The NDRF provides the overarching inter-agency coordination structure for the recovery phase for incidents covered by the Stafford Act.
 Elements of the NDRF can also be used for significant non-Stafford Act incidents.
 It serves as a companion document to the National Response Framework (NRF).

 The NDRF defines core recovery principles, roles, and responsibilities of recovery coordinators and other stakeholders, a coordinating structure that facilitates communication and collaboration among all stakeholders, guidance for pre-and post-disaster recovery planning, and the overall process by which communities can capitalize on opportunities to rebuild.

 History

 In the aftermath of Hurricane Katrina, the United States government passed federal legislation that mandated the creation of a national-level disaster recovery strategy.
-FENA took the lead in developing the NDRF, releasing the first edition in September 2011 and the second edition in June 2016.
+FEMA took the lead in developing the NDRF, releasing the first edition in September 2011 and the second edition in June 2016.
 The NDRF has been updated to include guidance for effective recovery by defining the roles, responsibilities, coordination, and planning among Federal, State, Local, Tribal, and Territorial jurisdictions.

 FEMA is one of the first government agencies in the world to develop a disaster recovery framework.
 The NDRF served as key reference document for the World Bank, UNDP, and European Union in issuing the Guide to Developing Disaster Recovery Frameworks.

 The NDRF created four new concepts: